maiko254/alx-system_engineering-devops/0x19-postmortem/README.md

 4. **Resolution**:
    - Identified the root cause: the mispelled file name (`class-wp-locale.phpp`).
    - Created a Puppet manifest to run a `sed` command, replacing the incorrect name with the correct one (`class-wp-locale.php`).
-   - Deployed the fix across to the server.
+   - Deployed the fix to the server.

 ### **Root Cause and Resolution**